freelin-hummel/lancer-enhanced-journal/README.md

 ## New Journal Entry Types

-Along with the regular journal entry, you can now create entries that are just a picture, represent a person, place, quest, encounter, and can create a slideshow for a multimedia presentation for your players.
+Along with the regular journal entry, you can now create entries that are just a picture, represent a person, place, mission, encounter, and can create a slideshow for a multimedia presentation for your players.
 Specific icons for each journal type are added to both the standard Journal Directory and the Journal Directory on the Enhanced Journal window so that you can see at a glance what type each entry represents.

 ### Picture